What is Vomiting?

 • Chemotherapy

-Vomiting during Pregnancy
+Vomiting During Pregnancy

-During pregnancy, vomiting can be caused due to hormonal changes in the bloodstream.
-Most women can face morning sickness that can be seen during the first month of pregnancy.
-The symptoms of vomiting and morning sickness can be resolved within four months of pregnancy.
+• The symptoms of vomiting and morning sickness can be resolved within four months of pregnancy.

-Diagnosis of Vomiting
+How is a Diagnosis of Vomiting Done?

-Your doctor will check your body, ask about how you feel, and look for signs of dehydration to figure out why you're feeling sick.
-If they need more information, they might ask for tests to find out what's making you feel nauseous.
-These tests could include:
+Your doctor will check your body, ask how you feel, and look for signs of dehydration to determine why you're feeling sick.
+If they need more information, they might order tests to determine what's making you feel nauseous.

-Types of Vomiting Color
+What are The Types of Vomiting Colors?

-Type of Vomiting
+Type of Vomiting Color Possible Causes

 Clear or Watery